RiccardoIzzo/ROS-robotics-project/first_project/README.md

 * msg
   * __Wheels_RPM.msg__: custom message used by Control.cpp to publish the velocities (RPM) of the four wheels on /wheels_rpm topic
 * src
-  * __Broadcaster.cpp__: manage the dynamic reconfiguration, read the velocities of the four wheels on /odom topic and compute the transformation odom->base_link
+  * __Broadcaster.cpp__: manage the TF odom->base_link, read the velocities of the four wheels on /odom topic and compute the transformation
   * __Control.cpp__: read Vx, Vy and Wz on /cmd_vel topic, compute the velocities of the four mecanum wheels in RPM and publishes them on /wheels_rpm topic as a Wheels_RPM custom message
   * __Odometry.cpp__:
     * manage the odometry of the robot: read the angular velocities in /cmd_vel topic, apply one of the integration method available (Euler and Runge-Kutta) and finally publishes it as a nav_msgs/Odometry message on /odom topic